 When I was diagnosed with breast cancer in 2015, my boyfriend Michael and I were still in the beginning stages of our relationship.
-I told him that next couple of months, even years, wouldn’t be easy both physically and mentally and that if he needed to leave, I wouldn’t hold any ill feelings against him.
-I remember when I told him this, he just looked at me with that smile that made me fall in love with him and said: “Shut up, when’s the next doctor's appointment?”
+I told him that the next couple of months, even years, wouldn’t be easy — physically or mentally — and that if he needed to leave, I wouldn’t hold any ill feelings against him.
+I remember when I told him this, he just looked at me with that smile that made me fall in love with him and said, “Shut up — when’s the next doctor's appointment?”
 And just like that, Michael never faltered.

-He was at every single chemo session, surgery, appointment, and he even shaved his head when I lost my hair.
+He was at every single chemo session, surgery and appointment, and he even shaved his head when I lost my hair.
 He was with me during my lowest of lows and during my sweetest victories.
-Anytime I would feel disheartened or down he would just hold my hand and whisper to me, “Stronger together."
+Anytime I would feel disheartened or down, he would just hold my hand and whisper to me, “Stronger together."

 During my treatment, Michael and I would watch other survivors ring the victory bell in the lobby.
-It was so moving and empowering and I remember wanting that so badly to be me.
+It was so moving and empowering, and I remember wanting so badly for that to be me.
 Michael always assured me we would get to that chapter.
-Sure enough in October 2015, I was officially done with my cancer treatment and considered cancer free!
+Sure enough, in October 2015, I was officially done with my cancer treatment and considered cancer-free!
 Michael was right there next to me when I rang that bell.
-With tears of joy streaming down my face, Michael came over and put his head to mine and said: “I told you we would get to this chapter, stronger together.”
+As tears of joy streamed down my face, Michael came over and put his head to mine and said, “I told you we would get to this chapter — stronger together.”

 Never miss another Cancer Talk blog!

 Sign up to receive our monthly Cancer Talk e-newsletter.

 Throughout our journey, I've garnered a few things that have helped our relationship grow despite its difficult circumstances.

 - Be completely honest with each other.
 Say how you’re feeling on both sides, as patient and caregiver.
 Be mindful of each other’s feelings.